amanyrath/crEDit/docs/stories/1-3-create-aws-rds-postgresql-database.md

   - Helper scripts created for connection string management and testing
   - Documentation completed in infrastructure/README.md
   - Ready for deployment (Task 7 pending)
+- 2025-11-03: Deployment completed successfully
+  - Fixed PostgreSQL version issue (changed from VER_15_4 to VER_15_14 for us-east-1 region)
+  - Fixed subnet configuration (changed to PUBLIC subnets for default VPC)
+  - Stack deployed successfully: `SpendSense-Database-dev`
+  - RDS instance created and available: PostgreSQL 15.14 on db.t3.micro
+  - All resources verified in AWS Console
+  - Story marked as done